Abdogouba/bookstore-backend-golang/README.md

 A RESTful backend application for an online bookstore built with Go.
 This project follows Clean Architecture principles and implements authentication, authorization, book management, and order management features.

-> **Note:** This project is currently in progress.
-Most features have been completed, and the remaining order-related functionality is under development.
-ChatGPT was used as an assistant during the design and implementation process.
+> **Note:** ChatGPT was used as an assistant during the design and implementation process.

 ---